Tag: Rearrangeable

 2017 – Fabricating Physical Globe Visualizations

 Geospatial datasets are too complex to easily visualize and understand on a computer screen.
 Combining digital fabrication with a discrete global grid system (DGGS) can produce physical models of the Earth for visualizing multiresolution geospatial datasets.
 This proposed approach includes a mechanism for attaching a set of 3D printed segments to produce a scalable model of the Earth.
-Two models have been produced that support the attachment of different datasets both in 2D and 3D format.
-Also […]
+Two models have been produced that support the attachment of different datasets both in 2D and 3D format. […]

 Added by: Hessam Djavaherpour.
 Category: Enabling technology Tags: 3d printing, cartographic, digital fabrication, globe, rearrangeable